Rated: 18+ · Short Story · Horror/Scary · #1028269

 The darkness hung thick and heavy, pushing against Tony’s skin.
 He noticed with each step he took, it felt as though he were struggling through water, and his body felt numb as if it were asleep.
 The sensation strengthened and felt like the repelling forces created between two opposing magnets, pushing and sliding away from each other.
 Tony leaned against the dark, his skin crawling with a million ants and his hair standing on end.

 Something rolled busily across the floor—heavy, and made of metal.
 Tony caught his breath, his eyes burning with the strain of staring into the dark.
-In the midst of his terror, he heard footsteps softly pad across the floor.
+Amid his terror, he heard footsteps softly pad across the floor.
 “Who’s there?”
 The steps rushed down the hall, sounding like a barefoot child.
 “Ray, is that you?”
 A pause.
 “Anybody?”

-With the emptiness of the hallway looming in front of him, Tony had to brave crossing it to get to Ray’s desk.
-He moved forward through the strange magnetic force like a sailor crossing the deck of a ship in the midst of a storm.
+With the emptiness of the hallway looming in front of him, Tony had to bravely cross it to get to Ray’s desk.
+He moved forward through the strange magnetic force like a sailor crossing the deck of a ship amid a storm.
 As he drew near, he bumped the metal chair, scraping it across the floor with a grinding howl.
 Tony cringed.
 Then, feeling his way around the desk, he worked toward the gate.